Time it Takes to File a Personal Injury Lawsuit in Texas

 At this stage, the plaintiff and defendant present their case to the jury and provide evidence in their support.
 Then, the jury will deliberate and determine whether or not the defendant was negligent and, if so, what damages the plaintiff should receive.

 It can be a complex process, and it is important to have an experienced personal injury lawyer in Texas guiding you through it.

 If you incur any personal injuries in an accident, you must speak with an experienced personal injury lawyer as soon as possible.
 A personal injury lawyer in Texas will make you understand your rights and guide you through the legal process.
 In Texas, the average personal injury lawsuit takes about two years to resolve.

 Several factors can affect the length of a

-, including the jurisdiction in which the case is filed and the number of damages sought.
+personal injury lawsuit in Texas, including the jurisdiction in which the case is filed and the number of damages sought.
 At Leo & Oginni Trial Lawyers PLLC, we are committed to serving our clients in the best way possible and within the least possible time.